bawigga/dodgeball-lineup/README.md

 > Given some items, pack the knapsack to get the maximum total value.
 Each item has some weight and some value.
 Total weight that we can carry is no more than some fixed number W. So we must consider weights of items as well as their value.

-I can translate a Player to have a value or power rating, but how do I handle the weight?
+I can translate a Player to have a value or power rating, but how do I handle the weight/cost?
 Can the weight correlate to the number of games the player has already played?
 I could use a cool down method to reduce the weight after each linuep is generated.

 To Do
 -----

 - [ ] What is the [Twelvefold way](http://en.wikipedia.org/wiki/Twelvefold_way)?
+- [ ] What is a binomial coefficient?